 The sauce should be fairly thick.
-Place it in a small bowl for your guests to spoon the mixture directly onto the hot, grilled mealies should they choose.
-There's nothing wrong with young corn on the cob with a little salt and butter.
+Place it in a small-bowl for your guests to spoon the mixture directly onto the hot, grilled mealies should they choose.
+There is nothing wrong with plain young corn on the cob; add a little salt and butter, of course.

-Like all vegetables, mealies that find their way into the pot within a few hours of being harvested taste quite different; before the sweet sugars are turned into starch.
+Like all vegetables, mealies that find their way into the pot within a few hours of being harvested taste quite delectable; before the sweet-sugars are turned into starch.

-If you are serious about your grilled mealies then it's best to grow them yourself.
+If you are serious about your grilled mealies then it is best to grow them yourself.

-The debate about GMO and Roundup is going to continue for years, one suspects, though the massive compensation that Monsanto has been levied with over the last year may well foreshorten that; the company could be bankrupt before long.
+The debate about GMO and Roundup is going to continue for years, one suspects, though the massive-compensation that Monsanto has recently been charged may well foreshorten that; the company could be bankrupt before long.

-When you buy a mealie you have little control over whether it is a GMO product and whether the ground was treated with Roundup.
-But if you buy the seed yourself and grow the corn in your own garden, then you have every advantage; freshly picked, not genetically modified and not sprayed with potentially toxic herbicides.
+When you buy a mealie you have little control over whether it is a GMO product or not; and if the ground was treated with Roundup.
+But if you purchase the seed yourself and grow the corn in your own garden, then you have every advantage; freshly picked, not genetically-modified nor sprayed with potentially toxic ecocides.

-How to grow corn isn't rocket science but some effort is needed.
-Oddly most of the work is removing the plants from the ground after harvesting; the big plus is that they make wonderful compost.
+How to grow corn is not rocket-science but some effort is needed.
+Oddly most of the work is removing the plants from the ground after harvesting; the big plus is that the dried stalks make wonderful compost.

 Grilled mealies are full of goodness, especially the zeaxanthin which is so important for the eyes.

-Zeaxanthin is found in mealies, and other vegetables like orange peppers and summer squash; lutein is richly located in greens like kale and spinach.
-Without these two phytochemicals, particularly in smokers, the risk of blindness rises exponentially.
+Zeaxanthin is found in mealies and other vegetables; for example orange peppers and summer squash.
+Lutein is richly located in greens like kale and spinach.
+With insufficient of these two phytochemicals, particularly in smokers, the risk of adult-onset blindness rises exponentially.

-Notice too that the sauce for your grilled mealies is nutritious and great tasting in its own right, provided you use a high quality mayonnaise, or make your own.
+Notice too that the sauce for your grilled mealies is nutritious and great tasting in its own right, provided you use a high-quality mayonnaise.

-Like most vegetables growing mealies is not difficult.
-All they need is some rich compost and protection from strong winds.
+Like most vegetables growing corn is not difficult.
+All they need is some rich compost and protection from strong-winds.

-We tend to grow them between fences that are heavy in beans, for example, giving some protection against the winds.
+We like to grow them between fences that are heavy in lima beans, for example, giving some protection against the fierce winds.

-Compost heaps provide the humus that plants need to absorbe nutrients from the soil; we add vermi-compost and allow the chickens to wander through the mealies, picking out grubs and cutworms.
+Compost heaps provide the humus that plants need to absorbe nutrients from the soil; we add vermi-manure and allow the chickens to wander through the mealies picking out grubs and cutworms.

 Until I learned to define humus, I thought it was the same as compost; not so.